Charge: Man strangled girlfriend, 2 girls, burned bodies

 “The Defendant stated that it was his family, that he brought his kids into this world and that he can take them out if he wanted,” the complaint said.

 Ivery started dismembering his girlfriend’s body using a steak knife but stopped after reaching a leg bone, the complaint said.
 He then drove to the garage of his former apartment building, dragged the bodies into a back corner and lit them on fire, according to the complaint.
-When the fire did not appear to be hot enough, Ivery bought gasoline and threw it on the smoldering bodies, the complaint said.
+When the fire did not appear to be hot enough, Ivery threw gasoline onto the smoldering bodies, the complaint said.

 He then went to Memphis, Tennessee, where his father lives and where he planned to start a new life, according to the complaint.

 Ivery was being held Tuesday in Tennessee.
-Online court records in Wisconsin did not list an attorney who could comment on the allegations against him.
+Online court records in Wisconsin do not list an attorney who can comment on the allegations against him.

 Relatives said they had not heard from Banks since early on Feb.
 8, and police opened a missing persons investigation the next day.
 Authorities issued an Amber Alert for her and her daughters on Saturday.